gache001/cyd-project/README.md

-# Deploying an Application in EKS behind ELB, sending logs to ElasticSearch cluster and Continuous Integration with Jenkins!
+# Deploying an Application in EKS behind ELB, sending logs to ElasticSearch cluster and Continuous Integration with Jenkins.
-nnwnvv is  v vIWWV